alexismorin/Greebler/README.md

 ![unityresults](images/unityresults.png)

-Per usual for small meshes, remember to have them non-static and with a GPU instanced shader to save on performance.
+Per usual for detail meshes, remember to have them non-static and with a GPU instanced shader to save on performance.
+Don't feel guilty about dynamic meshes, that's what the Made with Unity did for the *Book of the Dead* foliage!

 ### Install process
 The repository is split for the two engines: the *Plugin* folder's for Unreal and the *Packages* folder for Unity.